ksxatompackages/atom-prime-generator/README.md

  - Buttons
   - Add: Print more an amount of primes which was represented by value in the input box.
   - Reset: Clear the input box, reset output.
+  - Get: Create an editor pane which contains all generated primes.

 # Prime Number Definition